 Tom was a talented mechanic and could fix anything, including fire trucks and ambulances.
 In fact, he acquired a secondary title as EFD’s mechanic.
 He played a key role in the department’s fleet design and replacement program.
 He achieved certifications in hazardous materials, radiological monitoring, and pump operations.
 He attended many FEMA and tactical trainings.
 Tom mentored many young firefighters and trained captains and chief officers alike.

 Tom was a humble, reserved, and stoic man, never boastful about his accomplishments.
 He was devoted to both his family and the fire service.
 He enjoyed helping others, was a sincere listener, and loved to offer advice to family and friends.
-Affectionately known to his fellow firefighters as “Zip,” he also earned the nickname “the Rock.”
+Tom was affectionately known to his fellow firefighters as “Zip.”
 According to one of his chiefs, “His presence at a fire made those who worked with him better firefighters, and you never wanted to let Zip see you quit.”